 For more information about these factors, please visit our PumpTalk blog.

 - Taxes are one of the largest components of Canadian retail pump prices.
 In 2012, Canadians paid an average of 39.3 cents of tax on every litre of gasoline.
 This represents almost $20 on a typical 50 litre fill.

-- Taxes on gasoline vary by province, which often leads to regional differences in pump prices.
+- Taxes on gasoline vary significantly by province and in some cases by city.
+Cities like Montreal and Vancouver implement municipal fuel taxes which contribute to regional differences in pump prices.

 Learn how much tax you pay on gasoline

 For more information, visit the Canada Revenue Agency website or the Kent Marketing Services website.

 - Crude oil is a globally traded commodity and is the base product used to refine gasoline and diesel fuel.

 - Canadian producers have no influence over world prices because

 our domestic crude oil production is a small fraction of total

 - Crude oil prices are influenced by changes in global supply and demand, current inventory levels and geopolitical events.